pcgrisha/docs.carpentries.org/topic_folders/policies/privacy.md

 programs, Data Carpentry, Software Carpentry, and Library Carpentry (collectively, “We”, “Our”, “Us”).
-This Privacy Policy explains how we collect, use, and share the personal information that we gather in our organisational database AMY, on the subdomains and websites on carpentries.org, datacarpentry.org, software-carpentry.org, and librarycarpentry.org (the “Sites”), or through your use of our products and services.
+This Privacy Policy explains how we collect, use, and share the personal information that we gather in our organisational database [AMY](https://amy.carpentries.org), on the subdomains and websites on carpentries.org, datacarpentry.org, software-carpentry.org, and librarycarpentry.org (the “Sites”), or through your use of our products and services.
 By continuing to use our Sites, you agree to the terms of this Privacy Policy.

-This Privacy Policy does not apply to any of the practices of our workshop partners, such as universities and other organizations, other than our practices expressly disclosed below.
-To understand how our workshop partners process your information, please refer to their privacy policy.
+This Privacy Policy does not apply to any of the practices of our workshop partners ("Host" or "Hosting Organization"), such as universities and other organizations, other than our practices expressly disclosed below.
+To understand how our workshop partners process your information, please refer to their own privacy policies.

 Please click the following links to learn more about our Privacy Policy: